 But it must be authentic.
 There’s no point trying to make the business sound cutting edge and exciting if that’s not the case.
 Candidates will soon come to see the reality and will quickly move on to pastures new if the picture that’s been painted is not correct.
-An HR system with a recruitment software package that allows you to create templates for job ads can go a long way to helping you ensure adverts are ‘on brand’ and consistent.
+HR systems with a recruitment software package that allows you to create templates for job ads can go a long way to helping you ensure adverts are ‘on brand’ and consistent.

 5. Ensure key details are included